10 Daily Habits for Better Mental Health

 9. Set Boundaries

 Protecting your mental health means setting boundaries.
 Whether it’s saying no to overcommitments or making time for yourself, healthy boundaries ensure you prioritize your needs.
+Learn to recognize when you need space or need to decline an invitation.

 10. Seek Professional Help When Needed